Q: When was the Occupational Therapy Code of Ethics updated?

-A: Yes.
-However, AOTA is a membership organization and is permitted to handle only ethics complaints against occupational therapists and occupational therapy assistants who were AOTA members at the time of the alleged misconduct.
-The Enforcement Procedures for the Occupational Therapy Code of Ethics and Ethics Standards (Enforcement Procedures) outline the jurisdiction of AOTA’s Ethics Commission.
+AOTA is a membership organization and is only permitted to handle ethics complaints against occupational therapists and occupational therapy assistants who are, or were, AOTA members at the time of the alleged misconduct.
+The Enforcement Procedures for the Occupational Therapy Code of Ethics and Ethics Standards outline the jurisdiction of AOTA’s Ethics Commission.

-Q: What is the process for filing a complaint?
+Q: What is the process for filing a complaint with AOTA?